IsahH98/Programming-Projects/Code_Ciphers/README.md

-Certainly!
+# Code Ciphers

 Here are the instructions on how to use and understand the provided code for encrypting and decrypting messages using three different ciphers: Vigenere, Vernam, and Caesar.

 1. Vigenere Cipher:
    - To encrypt a message using the Vigenere cipher, call the `vigenere_encrypt()` function with the plaintext and a key as arguments.
 For example: